Sacred Seven

-Sacred Seven (セイクリッドセブン, Seikuriddo Sebun), is a 2011 Japanese science fiction anime television series produced by Sunrise under the direction of Yoshimitsu Ohashi.
+Sacred Seven (セイクリッドセブン, Seikuriddo Sebun), is a 2011 Japanese science fiction anime television series produced by Sunrise under the direction of Yoshimitsu Ōhashi.
 Script supervisor is Shin Yoshida with mechanical designs by Ippei Gyōbu.
 The series began broadcasting in Japan starting July 3, 2011 on the Mainichi Broadcasting System and later will be rebroadcast by TV Kanagawa, TV Aichi, Tokyo MX, and Teletama.
 The anime was originally licensed by Bandai Entertainment for streaming, but they shut down in 2012.
 Following the 2012 closure of Bandai Entertainment, Sunrise announced at Otakon 2013, that Sentai Filmworks has rescued Sacred Seven, along with a handful of other former BEI titles.

 Plot

 Alma Tandōji lives a lonely and solitary life in a certain port city within the Kantō region.
-One day, he is approached by Aiba Ruri who asks for his help, for the power of the Sacred Seven which resides within Alma.
-However, Alma turns her away.
-In the past, Alma had hurt people with that power.
+One day, he is approached by Ruri Aiba who asks for his help, for the power of the Sacred Seven which resides within Alma.
+However, Alma turns her away as in the past, Alma had hurt people with that very power.
 Since that moment, he had foresworn it.
 But when the peaceful city is attacked by a monster, Alma reluctantly decides to use the Sacred Seven.
 However, his powers go berserk and the situation becomes even more dire.
-At that moment, Ruri comes to his aid by inserting a sacred stone made using her jewel necklace and transform him to his true form.
+At that moment, Ruri comes to his aid by inserting a sacred stone made using her jewel necklace and transforms him to his true form.